 A modern-day equivalent of the fast 15-36mm prime, the lens not only offers an amazing full-frame view but also you get a brighter viewfinder in dim light and blurred background.

 Quite a strong performer, the lens is pretty small and light, although the barrel is hard polycarbonate and the lens mount is metal.

-Compactible with any DX bodies, this particular lens perfect or scenery photos as well as close-ups.
+Compatible with any DX body, this particular lens is perfect for scenery photos as well as close-ups.